rvsrvs/jasdev.github.io/_notes/all.md

 {% assign sorted_entries = site.notes | sort: "date" | reverse %}

 (Note: This is my technical diary, a place where I exhale from longer-form work.
-There will likely be typos, mistakes, or wider logical leaps since I’m writing for myself—the intent is to learn in public.)
+There will likely be typos, mistakes, or wider logical leaps since I’m writing for myself—the intent is to learn in public. <3)

 <hr>